piotr102k/Piotr_Swiszcz_Java_Krakow/README.md

 # Instalation

 1. Clone the repository
-2. Build the project using Maven
+2. Build the project using [Maven](https://spring.io/guides/gs/maven)
-3. Run the projec
+3. Run the project

 # How to use